BRITE-REU/programming-workshops/source/workshops/01_linux_bash/bash_scripting.rst

 .. note::

     ``#!`` is called the "shebang".
 It indicates the path to the program/interpreter that would be used to execute the script.

+Please create a file named myscript.sh and copy paste the code from the example above.

 --------------------

 Execution
 ********************
+The permissions on the script you created should be set so you can execute it.
+The file can be executed either as ``./myscript.sh`` or ``bash myscript.sh``.
+Try that.

+However, sometimes, the file might not have an appropriate permission set.
+For example:

 .. code-block:: sh